How does Trump’s immigration ban affect you? A Canadian guide

 What about the people who wanted to come to the United States?

-Mr. Trump’s executive order has thrown thousands of refugees’ and would-be immigrants’ plans into disarray.
-Here’s a closer look from The Globe’s foreign correspondents on how that’s playing out on the ground.
+Mr. Trump’s executive order has thrown thousands of refugees’ and would-be immigrants’ plans into disarray, while disrupting the normal flow of travel and commerce in the country.
+Here are some closer looks at how that’s playing out on the ground.

 I’ve been stranded.
 What can I do?